StarEren/Occurrence-Logging/README.md

 + Calling in the array and to ask the user to name each occurrence in an array of pass or fail.
 + Calculating the time elasped between each fail or pass to attain cycle time in seconds.|
 + Calling in time and date of each occurance.
-+ Recording results in a file with all information.
++ Create and record results in a file with all information.

 The result would be a system that can log any machine cycle time.